i-Vertix/glpi-i-vertix-monitoring/README.md

 ### Configure the connection to the Monitoring system

-To configure the API connection, log into GLPI with an admin account and open the `Setup -> General` page.
+To configure the API connection, log into GLPI with a super-admin account and open the `Setup -> General` page.
 On the new tab `i-Vertix Monitoring settings`, you must configure following information:

 - **i-Vertix Monitoring API Url**: the FQDN to your i-Vertix Monitoring API; the domain must be reachable from the *